learnable-content/Laravel-5/README.md

 # The power behind Laravel and next steps

 Laravel provides us with a bunch of boiler plate code that we use to do by hand over and over.
-As you can swee we didn't need much to have a simple crud operation for our blog example.
-With very little effor we were able to create 100 test blog posts and loop through them in our view.
+As you can see we didn't need much to have a simple crud operation for our blog example.
+With very little effort we were able to create 100 test blog posts and loop through them in our view.
 Then create a link over to the actual blog posts to show the individual posts.

 ## Just scratching the surface